AnnaVargova/AutomationShield_wiki/BOBShield.md

 The total cost of the above components and thus of the entire BoBShield is no more than $10 excluding labor and postage.

 ## <a name="pcb"/>PCB
 The printed circuit board has been designed in the Freeware version of the [DIPTrace](https://diptrace.com/) CAD software.
 The PCB is two-layer and fits within the customary 100×100mm limit of most board manufacturers.
-The DIPTrace PCB layout can be downloaded [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BoBShield_PCB_R1_Final.zip) and the ready-to-manufacture Gerber files can be downloaded from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BoBShield_Gerber_Production_R1.zip).
+The DIPTrace PCB layout and circuit schematics can be downloaded [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BoBShield_PCB_R1_Final.zip) and [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BOBShield_Circuit.rar), respectively, while the ready-to-manufacture Gerber files can be downloaded from [here](https://github.com/gergelytakacs/AutomationShield/wiki/file/BoBShield_Gerber_Production_R1.zip).

 ![BOB_pcb](https://user-images.githubusercontent.com/18485913/101608410-f6839c80-3a05-11eb-9cbf-c662d25bd580.png)